This is the multi-page printable view of this section. Click here to print.

 Tag

-Microsoft SQL Server(DBaaS) List page you can view the tag information of the selected resource, and you can add, modify, or delete it.
+Microsoft SQL Server(DBaaS) List page allows you to view the tag information of the selected resource, and you can add, modify, or delete it.

 | Category | Detailed description |